-What are they and what should I do if an application is made against me for a personal cost order?
+This LIJ article covers the basics of personal cost orders are and what practitioners should do if an application is made against them.

 A court may make a cost order that requires a legal practitioner to personally pay an order for costs, as distinct from an order that requires their client to pay costs.
 A court’s power to make a personal cost order against a legal practitioner is found within multiple pieces of legislation, including the Civil Procedure Act 2010 (Vic) and the Supreme Court Act 1986 (Vic).
 Some examples of where an application has been made seeking that a legal practitioner be ordered to pay costs personally are:

 - issuing a proceeding which contained allegations that lacked a proper basis

 - applying for an adjournment of a trial on the morning it was listed to commence without sufficient justification